beatsage/announcements/README.md

 - [Link your Discord account to your Patreon](https://www.patreon.com/settings/apps)
 - Activate upgrades via Step 0 below

 More information can be found in our FAQ below.
+Please [DM us on Patreon](https://www.patreon.com/messages) if you experience any difficulties.